 King Expresses Condolences To Saudi Monarch Over Passing Of Princess Latifa Bint Abdulaziz

-King Abdullah II has sent a cable to Custodian of the Two Holy Mosques King Salman bin Abdulaziz Al Saud of Saudi Arabia, expressing condolences over the passing of Princess Latifa bint Abdulaziz Al Saud.
+His Majesty King Abdullah has sent a cable to Custodian of the Two Holy Mosques King Salman bin Abdulaziz Al Saud of Saudi Arabia, expressing condolences over the passing of Princess Latifa bint Abdulaziz Al Saud.

 Legal Disclaimer: